 “While this retaliation took several different forms, the end result was that TCU terminated her employment and instead of following its own policy, TCU tried to say that she resigned,” they said.

-The debate over Nikaj’s departure made up a bulk of the arguments from both sides, which can be viewed in full below.
+The debate over Nikaj’s departure made up a bulk of the arguments from both sides.